AdobeDocs/analytics-platform.en/help/use-cases/no-value.md

 # How to handle No value

 When working with Customer Journey Analytics, encountering **[!UICONTROL No value]** entries in reports and dashboards raises important questions about data quality, collection methods, and reporting accuracy.
-These instances need careful monitoring as they may reveal hidden gaps in data collection.
-The main challenge lies in distinguishing between two scenarios: when **[!UICONTROL No value]** entries need investigation by data source providers, and when **[!UICONTROL No value]** entries simply reflect the natural flow of data into CJA.
+These instances need careful monitoring, as they reveal hidden gaps in data collection.
+The challenge lies in distinguishing between two scenarios: when **[!UICONTROL No value]** entries need investigation by data source providers, and when **[!UICONTROL No value]** entries reflect the natural flow of data into Customer Journey Analytics.
 Understanding this distinction is crucial for maintaining efficient analytics operations.
-This guide will help you make informed decisions about "No Value" appearances in your CJA implementation.
+This guide helps you make informed decisions about **[!UICONTROL No value]** appearances in your Customer Journey Analytics implementation.

 ## Understand No value

 **[!UICONTROL No value]** appears when a dimension does not have a corresponding value for an event that otherwise contains a metric.
 Seeing **[!UICONTROL No value]** in a report isn't always a problem.
 In many cases, it reflects the expected structure of your dataset.

-Dimension items generally fall into one of three categories:
+Dimension items fall into one of three categories:

 * **Expected [!UICONTROL No value]**: A natural result of how users move through your data, such as visitors who haven't signed in yet, or dimensions that don't apply to every event
-* **Problematic [!UICONTROL No value]**: The result of a failed data collection or an implementation error, where a value should exist but doesn't
+* **Problematic [!UICONTROL No value]**: The result of a failed data collection or an implementation error, where a value exists but is missing
 * **Valid value**: The dimension successfully captured a value

 The following diagram shows how Customer Journey Analytics arrives at each of these categories as data moves from your source through Adobe Experience Platform.

-The flowchart illustrates how Customer Journey Analytics evaluations should center on incoming data by first checking for value presence, then determining whether missing values are expected or problematic.
+The flowchart illustrates how Customer Journey Analytics evaluations focus on incoming data by first checking for value presence, then determining whether missing values are expected or problematic.
 This clear assessment helps administrators and analysts differentiate between **[!UICONTROL No value]** cases requiring source investigation and those representing normal operations.

 ![Decision flow showing source data moving through Adobe Experience Platform into Customer Journey Analytics, which checks whether a dimension value is present, then whether a missing value is an expected scenario, resulting in a natural No value, a problematic No value, or a valid value](assets/no-value-flow.svg)